DarthKoder/Star-Wars-Question-Raider/readme.md

 ### [Credits](#credits-1)
 ### [Acknowledgements](#acknowledgements-1)
 ---
+## Rationale

 ## User Experience (UX)

+### Rationale

-This website is to have users enjoy themselves whilst testing their Star Wars knowledge using a fun quiz game to do so.
+This website is designed to provide users enjoyment whilst seamlessly testing their Star Wars knowledge using a fun 10 question quiz game to do so.

+The aim is to cater to all fans of the genre, weather they are die hard fans or just dabbling in the genre the game is here to not only test but help people learn more about Star Wars.

 There is clear and simple intuitive buttons as guidance to help the user along their way, such as "Begin The Trials" start button, multiple choice questions to pick from and also "Next" & "Finish" buttons for the game.
 The results modal has the "Close" & "Play Again" buttons also.

-To help inspire the user and bring them into the Star Wars universe for their experience, I have used familiar colours and fonts as well as an animated space background to really help immerse the user.
+To help inspire the user and bring them into the Star Wars universe for their experience, I have used familiar colours and fonts as well as an animated space background to help make the user feel immersed and really connect with the Star Wars theme.

 ### User Stories